SAP/openui5-docs/docs/Keep_Your_Views_Short_and_Simple_b0d7db7.md

 ### Think About View Modularization Early On

 Things may get a little messy as your app is growing with your requirements.
 Therefore, name your views semantically.
 If a view is getting too "heavy", you should outsource parts of it to a separate view.
-With XML fragments and XML composites, you can flexibly reuse parts of yor UI elsewhere.
+With XML fragments and XML composites \(experimental\), you can flexibly reuse parts of your UI elsewhere.

 ``` xml
 <App>